jackschnair/WhatsForDinner/README.md

 make sure that Node.js and npm are installed.
 If they are not already installed, download the latest Node.js release from [here](https://nodejs.org/en/).
 Once this is done, install all required dependencies by running `npm install` in your terminal.
-From here, you can start the server by running `node index.js`.
+From here, you can start the server by running `node index.js` in the directory it's located in.
 The interface can be accessed from your web browser of choice by visiting localhost:8000.